unity3d-jp/UnityChanToonShaderVer2_Project/Assets/Toon/Shader/README.txt

 * Changed release environment to Unity 2019.4.31f1, tested with Unity 2020.3.x LTS.
 * Single Pass Instanced rendering (also known as Stereo Instancing), support.
 See [Unity Manual](https://docs.unity3d.com/2019.4/Documentation/Manual/SinglePassInstancing.html) for supported platforms.
 * Note that the UnityPackages for UTS2 extra image effects has been removed as unsupported from this release.
+* Improved blending of extended outline objects with environmental lighting in environments without real-time directional lighting.

 ● **[English manual for v.2.0.9](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/blob/blob/release/legacy/2.0/Manual/UTS2_Manual_en.md) is available now.**